The powers that be are waging a war on your wealth.

 Two obvious examples are market making and high frequency trading.

 Technically, every time you place a limit order, you help make the market.
 Yet for 99.9999% of us, our order size is a drop in the bucket compared to the major liquidity providers.
 When price action gets intense, our orders get gobbled up by the spikes in volatility.
-On the other hand, trading exchanges and others have the advantage of being able to see where our orders are and set targets accordingly.
+On the other hand, trading exchanges and others have the advantage of being able to see where our orders are and set targets accordingly (see: stop hunting).
 And that’s not even factoring in the fees they make on your transactions.

 As for high frequency trading, it’s pretty easy to use a trading bot.
 But once again, you don’t have access to a team of PhD mathematicians to program yours or a Bloomberg terminal to give you extra insight.
 Generally, any bot you use will have a fairly simple rule set and lower throughput.
 Sure, high frequency trading makes markets more efficient.
 However, 99.99% of us can’t take full advantage like the whales who virtually have a license to manufacture profit.

-Then there is also leverage trading, which is one hell of a drug—for the whales and the fish alike.
+Then there is also leverage trading, which is one hell of a drug—for the whales and the small fish alike.

 For the Poker Players…